enogrob/rails-site-manager/README.md

 popd
 ```

-Once all that is performed just source the `~/.bashrc`.
+Once all that is performed just source the `~/.bashrc`, and one is ready to go!
 ```
 source ~/.bashrc
 ```